Reverse Course: Background

-Reverse Course policies
+Policies

 As part of the Reverse Course, thousands of conservative and nationalist wartime leaders were de-purged and allowed to reenter politics and government ministries.
 In the industrial sector, plans for further antitrust actions against the remains of the old zaibatsu were scrapped, and some earlier antitrust policies were partially undone.
 MacArthur had originally planned to break up 325 Japanese companies, but in the end only 11 companies were dissolved.
 In the realm of self defense, the United States began pressuring Japan to eliminate Article 9 and remilitarize.
 To this end, SCAP established the National Police Reserve (NPR) in 1950 and the Coastal Safety Force (CSF) in 1952.
 They later became the ground and maritime branches of the Japan Self Defense Forces (JSDF) in 1954, respectively.
 SCAP also attempted to weaken the labor unions they had recently empowered, most notably issuing an edict stripping public-sector workers of their right to go on strike.

-The climax of the Reverse course came in the so-called "Red Purge" (reddo pāji) of 1950.
+The climax of the Reverse course came in the "Red Purge" (reddo pāji) of 1950.
 The victory of the communists in China in 1949 and the outbreak of the Korean War in 1950 had heightened conservative fears that communism was on the march in Asia.
 Against this backdrop Japanese government and business leaders, with the encouragement of SCAP, purged tens of thousands of communists, alleged communists, and other leftists from government posts, private sector jobs, and teaching positions at schools and universities.
 In many ways, the Reverse Course resembled the Marshall Plan in Europe, especially in that it prioritized economic reconstruction while attempting to limit the influence of communism.

-End of the Reverse Course
+End

-The Occupation of Japan officially came to an end with the enactment of the San Francisco Peace Treaty on April 28, 1952.
-This meant that the U.S.-led Occupation could no longer directly dictate policy to Japanese leaders.
-However, as a pre-condition of ending the Occupation, the United States required the Japanese government to agree to the U.S.-Japan Security Treaty, which allowed the United States to continue to maintain military forces on Japanese soil.
-This locked Japan into a newly-forged U.S.-Japan Alliance, and ensured that the United States would continue to exercise an outsized influence on Japanese government policies both foreign and domestic.
+The occupation of Japan officially came to an end with the enactment of the San Francisco Peace Treaty on April 28, 1952.
+This meant that the U.S.-led occupation could no longer directly dictate policy to Japanese leaders; however, as a pre-condition of ending the occupation, the United States required the Japanese government to agree to the U.S.-Japan Security Treaty, which allowed the United States to continue to maintain military forces on Japanese soil.
+This locked Japan into a newly-forged U.S.-Japan alliance, and ensured that the United States would continue to exercise an outsized influence on Japanese government policies both foreign and domestic.

 Historian Nick Kapur has argued that the Reverse Course continued even after 1952 with the covert and overt support of the United States, working in tandem with sympathetic conservative governments in Japan.
 In 1954, the National Police Reserve was reformulated into the Japan Self-Defense Forces, a formal military in all but name.
 That same year, with U.S. encouragement, a Police Law was passed which re-centralized police forces under the National Police Agency.
-Finally in 1955, de-purged conservative politicians, at U.S. urging and with the covert backing of the CIA, united to form the powerful Liberal Democratic Party, which has ruled Japan almost continuously since that time.
+In 1955, de-purged conservative politicians, at U.S. urging and with the covert backing of the CIA, united to form the powerful Liberal Democratic Party, which has ruled Japan almost continuously since that time.